November 15, 2015 - December 31, 2015

 Art on the Move: Martine Syms curated by Franklin Sirmans

-Reception for the artists during Art Basel in Miami Beach: Thursday, December 4, 7-10pm
+Reception during Art Basel in Miami Beach: Tuesday, December 1, 7-10pm

 Art on the Move features specially commissioned artists’ projects in public spaces around Miami.
-Through this effort, new work by artists such as Nicole Eisenman, Agustina Woodgate and Liam Gillick has appeared on billboards, bus shelters and bus backs throughout the county.
+Through this effort, new work by artists such as Ron Terada, Angel Otero, Nicole Eisenman, Agustina Woodgate and Liam Gillick has appeared on billboards, bus shelters and bus backs throughout the county.